 In an era of continuing supply chain uncertainty, reshoring is often the most economically sensible option.

 Though this cautionary tale is from the retail sector, it’s important to keep in mind that electronics manufacturers have their cases heard in the same courts.
-And as some US companies have discovered, those foreign courts tend to side with domestic defendants.
+And as some U.S. companies have discovered, those foreign courts tend to side with domestic defendants.

 Production decisions aren’t the only rights you may be giving up when manufacturing overseas.
 For electronics companies, the biggest risk may very well be the loss of hard-earned intellectual property (IP).
 In 2018, the United States Trade Representative conducted a seven-month investigation into China’s theft of proprietary technology and branding and found that these losses cost American companies between $225 billion and $600 billion annually.

 American tech company AMSC is a case in point.
 The company designs and manufactures technology that enables wind turbines to run efficiently.
-In 2018, its Chinese partner Sinovel Wind Group was convicted in a federal court in Wisconsin of stealing AMSC’s technology.
+In 2018, its Chinese partner Sinovel Wind Group was convicted in a Wisconsin federal court of stealing AMSC’s technology.
 But though AMSC won the case, there was little it could do to seek restitution.
 Today, about 20 percent of China’s wind turbines—approximately 8,000 units—are running on AMSC’s stolen software, though the company has never been compensated.

 Reliable Communication and Collaboration

 Effective communication is critical to a successful working relationship with your PCB manufacturer.
 Language barriers, lax communication protocols, and time zone challenges are just a few of the communication hurdles companies face when working with an overseas manufacturer.
-(It’s hard to expect a quick response time if your urgent 3:00 p.m. email arrives in the middle of the night in your contract partner’s location!)
+(It’s hard to expect a quick response time if your urgent 3:00 p.m. email arrives in the middle of the night in your contract partner’s location.)
 Avoiding these sorts of challenges is critical if you want your design, engineering, and manufacturing teams to collaborate and produce a superior product.

-Better Quality Control
+Better Quality Control with a US PCB Manufacturer

-A Consumer Reports survey found that 8 in 10 Americans express a preference for domestically made products, and that these products are often assumed to be of higher quality than imported ones.
-This impression may be because American-made products must adhere to stricter quality control standards.
-This is especially important in industries like aerospace and healthcare, where the impact on human life leaves no room for error.
-In these cases, a US manufacturing partner skilled in Design for Manufacturability (DFM) and Design for Test (DFT) can make the difference between a consistent, reliable product and one that faces expensive recalls.
+Quality control is especially important in industries like aerospace and healthcare, where the impact on human life leaves no room for error.
+In these cases, a U.S. manufacturing partner skilled in design for manufacturability (DFM) and design for test (DFT) can make the difference between a consistent, reliable product and one that faces expensive recalls.

 Two engineers, a woman and a man, standing in a glassed-in conference room, looking at a laptop computer the woman is holding

-Supply Chain Resilience
+Improved Supply Chain Resilience

-It’s easy to see how eliminating overseas shipping can make a company’s supply chain more reliable.
-The benefits of domestic production, however, go beyond shipping stability.
-Keeping production close to home also reduces sourcing issues and can increase your company’s ability to respond quickly to market changes—especially if you partner with a domestic manufacturer that prioritizes DFM.
-A DFM partner can help you design out custom processes, lowering both labor and material costs.
+A DFM partner can help you improve your design to eliminate the need for custom processes, lowering both labor and material costs.
 And if a crucial component suddenly becomes unavailable, a DFM-savvy manufacturing partner will be able to redesign your board using readily available parts.

 Qualities to Look for in a US PCB Manufacturer